zhenwujason/inf1340-ZhenWuJason-Project/mid-term-project-submissions/project-repo/readme.md

 I opted to split table 6 into two tables as one column variable was simply not computable with the others (1990-1995 vs 1990, 1995).
 I considered dividing the date series into single years, but I could not decide on which value belonging to 1990-1995 and 1995-2000 could be attributed to 1995 specifically.
 Thus, to avoid inaccurate data, I preferred to separate the data.

+15/11

+I am assessing if Table 6 Columns "Year" and "Percentage of Refugee" + "Refugee Stock" can be appended.
+If they have the same length of indexes, as they append the same dates, I believe I can simply integrate them to another table.

+Realized I replicated WORLD, less developing world by not removing it sooner.